guoxuxu/soft-prompt-transfer/optima/README.md

 ## OPTIMA: Boosting Prompt Tuning with Domain Adaptation for Few-shot Learning

+Very busy recently.
+Code will come soon within Dec 2022.

 Note: This is a work in progress.

 Data and code for paper: [Improving the Sample Efficiency of Prompt Tuning with Domain Adaptation](https://arxiv.org/abs/2210.02952), Findings of the Association for Computational Linguistics: EMNLP 2022